allenai/molmospaces-resources/README.md

 ## Setup example

-Data is by default served from a gated Hugging Face dataset repo, so we need to pass a valid token:
+Data is assumed to be served from a gated Hugging Face dataset repo, so we typically need to pass a valid token:

 ```python
 import os